sillsdev/gha-practice/README.md

 3. Copy the template.yml file in the .github/workflows to a file with the same name you used for your branch
 4. Commit and push your branch to the repo
 5. Make a PR
+6. Observe how the action interacts with your PR

 ## Next steps - Pick one of these and make it work
-1. Observe how the action interacts with your PR
-1. Add a new step that runs dotnet build
+- Add a new step that runs dotnet build
-1. Run unit tests
+- Run unit tests
-1. Add a new job
+- Add a new job
-1. Set an output variable from one step and use it in another
+- Set an environment variable in one step and use it in another https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-environment-variable
-1. Set an environment variable in one step and use it in another
+- Set an output variable from one step and use it in another https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idoutputs
-1. Make your action get cancelled if you push while it is still running
+- Make your action get cancelled if you push while it is still running https://docs.github.com/en/actions/using-jobs/using-concurrency
-1. Add a matrix and use it (build platform is an obvious use)
+- Add a matrix and use it (build platform is an obvious use) https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs
-1. Publish artifacts from your GHA build
+- Publish artifacts from your GHA build
+- Add conditions to a step https://docs.github.com/en/actions/using-jobs/using-conditions-to-control-job-execution
+- Read the docs for basic understanding: https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions

 ## Existing lsdev Github Actions